top of page

 Project Overview

-This project will bring innovative science to understand the age of the rock art and stone features of Murujuga, reconstructing and modelling Holocene voyaging around the Dampier Archipelago.
+This project will bring innovative science to understand the age of the rock art and stone structures of Murujuga, reconstructing and modelling Holocene occupation and voyaging around the Dampier Archipelago.

 Chief Investigators